benjaminpcollins/benjaminpcollins/README.md

 I'm currently working on my MSc thesis using **JWST/MIRI** photometry in the COSMOS field to study **dust emission in galaxies at cosmic noon**.
 My work includes:

-- Data handling and visualisation with `astropy`, `photutils`, and `APLpy`
+- Data handling and visualisation with `astropy` and `photutils`
 - Source detection, astrometry, masking, and background modelling
 - **SED fitting** using [`Prospector`](https://prospect.readthedocs.io/en/latest/)
-- Creating custom image cutouts with DS9 and Python automation
+- Creating custom RGB images of individual objects
 - Cross-matching catalogues across multiple surveys

 ---